ietf-teep/architecture/draft-ietf-teep-architecture.md

 other hand, it is imperative that OEMs or device providers plan for support of Trust Anchor update in their shipped devices.

+## Keeping Secrets from the TAM

+In some scenarios, it is desirable to protect the TA binary or configuration from being disclosed to the TAM that distributes them.
+In such a scenarios, the files can be encrypted end-to-end between an SP and a TEE.
+However, there must be some means of provisioning the decryption key into the TEE and/or some means of the SP securely learning a public key of the TEE that it can use to encrypt.
+One way to do this is for the SP to run its own TAM, merely to distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
+Thus, the TEEP Agent would look at the TA manifest, determine there is a dependency with a TAM URI of the SP's TAM.
+The Agent would then install the dependency, and then continue with the TA installation steps, including decrypting the TA binary with the relevant key.

 #  IANA Considerations